caiorss/mwiki/sample-wiki/Internationalization i18n and Localization i10n concepts.md

 + Optimization
   + Localization strings (text) served or renderend in the front-end (client side).
   + Localization strigns (text) served or rendered in the backend (server side).
-  + Lazy loading locatization strings
+  + Lazy loading locatization strings.
-  + Load only what is needed
+  + Load only what is needed.
 + Language Issues
     + Date Format
     + Pluralization